 Truman State University offers a pre-engineering program in which a student attends Truman for two years and then transfers to an engineering school of their choice.
-During their stay at Truman, pre-engineers take a mathematics sequence consisting of Calculus I, II, and III and Ordinary Differential Equations (MATH 198, 263, 264 and 365), a calculus-based introductory physics sequence: Physics with Calculus I and II (PHYS 195 and 196); and General Chemistry I (CHEM 130).
+During their stay at Truman, pre-engineers take a mathematics sequence consisting of Calculus I, II, and III and Ordinary Differential Equations (MATH 198, 263, 264 and 365), a calculus-based introductory physics sequence: College Physics I and II (PHYS 185 and 186) and Calculus for Physics I and II (PHYS 190 and 191); and General Chemistry I (CHEM 130).
 Courses in English, Communications, the Humanities and Social Sciences make up the rest of their course load [for example, Writing as Critical Thinking (ENG 190), Public Speaking (COMM 170), Macro- or Microeconomics, U.S. History].